jackel119/DoCSocQuestionnaireResults2017/REPORT.md

 ## Events this year

 __Bar Nights__ were by far the most popular events - with over 80 responses mentioning either a specific bar night or all of them collectively.
 This was a *shocking* revelation to us as we would never have expected that large quantities of free alcohol could be so incredibly popular amongst university students.
 We're glad that DoCSoc's bar nights have gained the popularity and legendary reputation that they have; in fact the College Union has now asked us to switch our venue to Metric due to the large volumes of attendees.

-Our commitment to getting you alcohol will not waver, and you can expect the very same high quality bar nights this year!
+_"Bevs"_

+_"Good chance to meet new people from the course and from other years"_

+_"A chance to sit down with friends that I otherwise only see in lectures"_

 At the same, Bar Nights were _also_ the most disliked, with over 30 people putting them down as their least favourite event: